Startup Definitions

 LaggardsA market segment hesitant to adopt new products.

-Landing PageA standalone web page created specifically for a marketing or advertising campaign, where a visitor "lands" after clicking on a link in an email or ad.
+Landing PageA standalone web page created specifically for a marketing or advertising campaign.

 Late MajorityThe last major customer segment to adopt a product.